 In general then, the cremation grills were built in or over a pit.
-Concrete blocks supported the railroad rails at intervals down the length of the pit.
+Concrete blocks supported the railroad tracks down the length of the pit.
 The fuel was placed under the grill and doused with oil or gas.

-If cremation grills were so inefficient then why did they work so well in Dresden?
+If cremation grills were so inefficient, why did they work so well at Dresden?

-In February 1945, in the aftermath of the Allied air raid on Dresden, Germany, 6,865 remains were burned the Altmarkt, the central square.
-David Irving, whom the High Court in London declared to be a Holocaust denier, racist and antisemite, describes the design of the grill and the process of cremation in his 1963 book on the Dresden air raid: “The steel girders had been winched out of the ruins of the Renner department store on the Altmarkt and these had been laid across crudely collected piles of sandstone blocks.
+In February 1945, in the aftermath of the Allied air raid on Dresden, Germany, 6,865 remains were burned in the central squared called the Altmarkt.
+David Irving, who the High Court in London declared to be a Holocaust denier, racist, and antisemite, describes the design of the grill and the process of cremation in his 1963 book about the Dresden air raid: “The steel girders had been winched out of the ruins of the Renner department store on the Altmarkt and these had been laid across crudely collected piles of sandstone blocks.
 A gigantic grill over twenty-feet long was being erected.
 Under the steel girders and bars were poked bundles of wood and straw.
 On top of the grill were heaped the corpses, four or five hundred at a time, with more straw between each layer . . .
 Finally gallons of gasoline . . . were poured over the stacks of victims.
 A senior officer cleared the Altmarkt square of all unnecessary bystanders, and set a match to the heap.
 Once again thick black smoke coiled up from the center of the Dresden Altmarkt.”

-It is unwise to depend on anything David Irving says, however Frederick Taylor, the author of Dresden: Tuesday, February 13, 1945 (2004), a responsible account on the Dresden air raid, confirms Irving’s account on both the design of the grill and the process.
+It is unwise to depend exclusively on anything David Irving says.
+However, Frederick Taylor, author of Dresden: Tuesday, February 13, 1945 (2004), offers a responsible account on the Dresden air raid.
+He confirms Irving’s account on both the design of the grill and the process.
 Taylor concludes that the “task was efficiently done.”

-Thus, according to both Taylor and Irving, the remains were reduced to ashes and bone fragments using a method nearly identical to the cremation grills in the Operation Reinhard death camps.
+Thus, according to both Taylor and Irving, the remains were reduced to ashes and bone fragments using a method nearly identical to the cremation grills at the Operation Reinhard death camps.

 “Medieval” adjustable-height grills?

-Denierbud claims that the proposed cremation process in the camps was so primitive that even people in the Middle Ages, who he claims used “adjustable height” grills, would have known how to incinerate hundreds of thousands of bodies more efficiently than the apparently inept Germans.
-However, he offers no evidence as to what this “adjustable-height” grill would have looked like, how it would have worked, or where such a grill was ever used.
-Denierbud’s speculations about the use of mythical “adjustable-height” grills in the Middle Ages is worthless as evidence.
+Denierbud claims that the proposed cremation process in the camps was so primitive that even people in the Middle Ages, who he claims used “adjustable height” grills, would have known how to incinerate hundreds of thousands of bodies more efficiently.
+However, he offers no evidence for what this “adjustable-height” grill would have looked like, how it would have worked, or where such a grill was ever used.
+Denierbud’s speculations about the use of “adjustable-height” grills in the Middle Ages is worthless as evidence.

-Eyewitness evidence from the Germans themselves shows that they built fixed-height grills made of concrete blocks and steel railroad tracks over a pit full of fuel soaked with gasoline or oil.
+Eyewitness evidence from the Germans themselves shows that they built fixed-height grills made of concrete blocks and steel railroad tracks.
+These were placed over a pit full of fuel that was soaked with gasoline or oil.
 This system for burning the remains of their victims was primitive but effective.